tdwg/website/content/pages/community/esp/mineralogy/index.md

 chronostratigraphy, mineralogy, paleontology, paleobiology, zooarchaeology, and paleoanthropology.

-Following the membership trends of the wider TDWG community, the majority of ESP interest group participants are members of the paleontological community.
+Following the membership rends of the wider TDWG community, most ESP interest group participants are members of the paleontological community.
 The result is a set of priorities and subsequent discussions that naturally learn toward topics related to paleontology and paleontological collections.
 If the ESP interest group is to continue progress toward achieving its comprehensive goal of extending support to all earth sciences, specifically those with minimal biological overlap such as mineralogy and petrology, these deficits in community expertise must be identified and addressed through task groups, targeted and concerted efforts within the scope of a parent interest group.

 ### Motivation

-The formation of the Mineralogical Collections Extension task group is motivated by the need to extend support of the Darwin Core Archive and TDWG community to Mineralogy, an earth sciences field conceptually foreign to biological and paleontological collections.
+The formation of the Mineralogy Extension task group is motivated by the need to extend the support of the Darwin Core Archive and TDWG community to Mineralogy, an earth sciences field conceptually foreign to biological and paleontological collections.
 The system and techniques used to classify mineralogical specimens are prime examples of this semantic disconnect.
 Specimens in biological and paleontological collections share a hierarchical classification system with a classic Linnaean origin.
 The result is a common hierarchical data structure for grouping specimens.
-In contrast, the classification of specimens in mineralogical collections is based on one of two partially hierarchical independent systems, the Dana <sup>\[1\]</sup> and Nickel Strunz
-<sup>\[2\]</sup> classification systems.
-The traditional mechanisms and
-vocabularies have limited applicability to the field of mineralogy, which calls for special consideration in the form of a task group.
+In contrast, the classification of specimens in mineralogical collections is based on one of two partially hierarchical independent systems,, the Dana <sup>\[1\]</sup> and Nickel Strunz <sup>\[2\]</sup> classification systems.
+The traditional mechanisms and vocabularies have limited applicability to the field of mineralogy, which calls for special consideration in the form of a task group.

-Given its narrower scope and shared knowledge domain, the Mineralogical Collection Extension effort will reside under the 'parent' ESP interest group.
+Given its narrower scope and shared knowledge domain, the Mineralogy Extension effort will reside under the 'parent' ESP interest group.
 Furthermore, the task group will follow the practices established by the existing inventory of ESP task groups that include the [Darwin Core Chronometric Age Extension](https://www.tdwg.org/community/esp/chrono/) and [Extension for Geosciences (EFG)](https://www.tdwg.org/community/esp/efg/).